 Juntao Yu is a postdoctoral fellow in Dr. Yukiko Yamashita’s laboratory at Whitehead Institute and Howard Hughes Medical Institute (HHMI).
-His current research aims to understand the mechanism of asymmetric chromosome inheritance for germline homeostasis and immortality.
+He wants to understand chromatin-based mechanisms underlying cell fate decisions and genome maintenance for germline immortality.

 Juntao received his Ph.D. degree from Harvard University under the mentorship of Dr. Danesh Moazed.
 His Ph.D. thesis uncovered a new mechanism of replisome-mediated parental histone inheritance during DNA replication for epigenetic inheritance of heterochromatin.

 Before Harvard, Juntao earned his B.S. in Biology with honor from the University of Science and Technology of China.
-As an undergraduate research student in Dr. Bing Ren’s Lab at the University of California, San Diego, he contributed to a study to identify distal cis regulatory elements for transcriptional activation of pluripotency gene OCT4/POU5F1 in human embryonic stem cells.
+As an undergraduate research student in Dr. Bing Ren’s Lab at the University of California, San Diego, he contributed to a study to identify distal cis-regulatory elements for transcriptional activation of pluripotency gene OCT4 in human embryonic stem cells.

 Contact